petroskaletskyy/kbot/README.md

 Clone the repository: git clone https://github.com/petroskaletskyy/kbot.git Install the necessary dependencies: go get
 Create a new Telegram bot and obtain the API token
-Set the TG_TOKEN environment variable to the API token Start the bot: ./kbot start
+Set the TELE_TOKEN (TG_TOKEN) environment variable to the API token Start the bot: ./kbot start

 Examples
 To start using the bot, simply send the /start command To receive a customized reply from the bot with your message, send the /start <message> command, replacing <message> with next messages - Hi, Hello, Bye.
 For example: /start Hi

 We hope you enjoy using our Telegram bot!